TwilioDevEd/server-notifications-django/README.md

 Follow previous guide and in step 3 do:

-1. Copy the `.env.production.example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice)
+1. Copy the `.env.production.example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice) and add the `DJANGO_SECRET_KEY`

 ## Run the tests